DominickVale/portfolio_2024/README.md

 - Test accessibility
 - Figure out some hacks for font rendering
 - Add more post-processing (blur/aberration on transitions based on position speed etc.)
+- Add preload when dragging thumb after 50% of progress in a slice

 # REMINDERS